torvalds/linux/Documentation/networking/device_drivers/ethernet/dec/dmfe.rst

 - Implement pci_driver::suspend() and pci_driver::resume() power management methods.
 - Check on 64 bit boxes.
 - Check and fix on big endian boxes.
-- Test and make sure PCI latency is now correct for all cases.
+- Test and make sure PCI latency is analw correct for all cases.

 Authors: